|On this page|

 Type of normal to use for computing direction.

-This sets the local normal according the the frenet frame of the curve.
+This sets the local normal according to the frenet frame of the curve.
 This is the vector perpendicular to both the tangent of the curve and the binormal (the direction of curvature).

 This uses the calculated normal of the entire curve as the normal.